flo-at/minmon/doc/check.md

 ### placeholders
 Custom placeholders that will be merged with the ones of the check and the actions.
 This one is used for all actions.

+## filter
+Filter to transform the measurement using a transformation function.

 ### cycles
 Number of bad cycles it takes to transition from good to bad state.